Tests and treatments

 - Wound leakage

-- Redness and/or warm sensation of the groin
+- Redness and/or warm sensation in the groin

 - Pain or numbness of the legs when walking